RWTH-EBC/AixCaliBuHA/examples/docs/e3_1_verbose_sensitivity_analysis_example.md

-The main results of the sensitivity analysis are the sensitivity measures stored in "SobolAnalyzer_results.csv" and "SobolAnalyzer_results_second_order.csv". dataframes.
-This is specific to the sobol method, all other of the sobol method with possibly other analysis variables.
+The main results of the sensitivity analysis are the sensitivity measures stored in "SobolAnalyzer_results.csv" and "SobolAnalyzer_results_second_order.csv".
+These are also returned from the `run()` function as a tuple of two dataframes.
+This is specific to the sobol method, all other methods only return one dataframe, which is similar to the first return value of the sobol method with possibly other analysis variables.
 Let´s take a look at these results.